 - UK-wide sexual misconduct policy implementation

-The 1752 Group is lobbying for robust and effective policy and procedures to be implemented across higher education nationally for the reporting and prevention of sexual misconduct by academic staff and professional services employees.
+The 1752 Group is lobbying for robust and effective policy and procedures to be implemented across higher education nationally for the specific recording, reporting and prevention of sexual misconduct by academic staff and professional services employees.

 - Building research on sexual misconduct and exploitation in higher education